ggRock Hardware Requirements and Hardware FAQ

 8. ggRock should be installed on a bare-metal server, running ggRock in a virtual environment is not supported

-9. Your networking hear (switches) should avoid using managed features, since in this case a lot of load is diverted from powerful ggRock server hardware onto comparatively less capable networking processing units
+9. Your networking gear (switches) should avoid using managed features, since in this case a lot of load is diverted from powerful ggRock server hardware onto comparatively less capable networking processing units

 10. For better performance and longer lifetime data drives should always have at least 15% free space.
-Please take that into consideration when you choose the size for your data drives
+Please consider this when you choose the size for your data drives

 Hardware FAQ